AIML-IfI/openset-imagenet/readme.md

 Finally, the `plot_imagenet.py` script can be used to perform the plots as we have them in the paper.
 This script will use all trained models (as resulting from the `train_imagenet_all.py` script), extract the features and scores for the validation and test set, and plots into a single file (`Results_last.pdf` by default), as well as providing the table from the appendix as a LaTeX table (default: `Results_last.tex`)

-1. OSCR curves are presented in Figure 2 of the paper, on the vaidation and test sets.
+1. OSCR curves are presented in Figure 2 of the paper, on the validation and test sets.
 2. Confidence propagation plots as in Figure 3, for all three loss functions on the validation set.
 3. Histograms of softmax scores as in Figure 4 of the paper.